 Satisfaction with community facilities

-In 2024, 95% of residents were satisfied with Council libraries and 92% with sport and recreation facilities.
+In 2024, 95% of residents were satisfied with Council libraries and 92% with sports and recreation facilities.
 Satisfaction levels are consistently over 90% for these services.
 Satisfaction with most types of city parks declined after the earthquakes, except for the Botanic Gardens and Mona Vale which generally score over 95%.
 Hagley Park has averaged 96% since first asked in 2019.
-Satisfaction with regional parks and sport parks have fluctuated over the last decade, at 88% and 80% respectively in 2024.
+Satisfaction with regional parks and sports parks have fluctuated over the last decade, at 88% and 80% respectively in 2024.
 Satisfaction with community parks was 54% in 2024.

 Mixed Result